 TimeoutAgent response took too longIncrease timeout or reduce prompt complexity

-Invalid providerUnsupported providerUse claude, codex, gemini, opencode, or openai_compatible
+Invalid providerUnsupported providerUse claude, codex, gemini, github_copilot, mistral_vibe, opencode, or openai_compatible

 Command failedProvider CLI returned errorCheck provider configuration and logs